djangocon/2019.djangocon.eu/hugo_site/content/visa.md

 # Visa
 If your country is not part of the [Schengen Agreement](https://www.schengenvisainfo.com/who-needs-schengen-visa/), you will need to request a tourist Visa in the Danish Embassy.
-We have spoken to the Danish Immigration Office and below we have compiled a list of documents you will need to provide when requesting the travel document.
-Have in mind that this process can take some months, therefore we recommend starting it as soon as possible.
+We have spoken to the Danish Immigration Office and below we have compiled a list of attachments you will need to provide when requesting the travel document.
+Have in mind that this process can take up to 90 days, therefore we recommend starting it as soon as possible.

-* An invitation letter from the DjangoCon Organiation Team After you have purchased your DjangoCon ticket, send an e-mail to hospitality@djangocon.eu with: the purchased ticket, your full name, your address, a copy of your passport, your company and/or university name and address.
+* An invitation letter from the DjangoCon Organiation Team After you have purchased your DjangoCon ticket, send an e-mail to [hospitality@djangocon.eu](mailto:hospitality@djangocon.eu) with: the purchased ticket, your full name, your address, a copy of your passport, your company and/or university name and address.

 * Travel insurance covering the entire Schengen area which is valid for the expected duration of your stay.
 The minimum coverage must be 30,000 EUR.